citp/privacy-policy-historical/v/va/vam/vampirediariesonline.com.md

-> *The following text is extracted and transformed from the vampirediariesonline.com privacy policy that was archived on 2010-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100608195214id_/http%3A//vampirediariesonline.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vampirediariesonline.com privacy policy that was archived on 2010-11-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101125105518id_/http%3A//vampirediariesonline.com/privacy) for the most accurate reproduction.*

 # Privacy | Vampire Diaries Spoilers and News

-If you're new here, you may want to subscribe to my [RSS feed](http://vampirediariesonline.com/feed/).
-Thanks for visiting!

 Privacy Policy for www.vampirediariesonline.com